Diagnosis of Circumstellar Matter Structure in Interaction-powered Supernovae with Hydrogen Line Feature: discussion and conclusion

 \subsection{Applications to Observed SNe}

-Our work is aimed to be an in-depth study of the various spectral features we expect from Type IIn SNe, and we thus did not aim to fit a particular observed spectra.
-Nevertheless, our findings can lead to some qualitative understanding of the CSM environment for some of the observed SNe IIn.
-As a preliminary demonstration, we apply our findings to two SNe IIn, SN 1997ab \citep{salamanca1998} and KISS-15s \citep{kokubo2019}.
+Our work is aimed to be an in-depth study of the various spectral features we expect from interaction-powered SNe, and we thus did not aim to fit a particular observed spectrum.
+Nevertheless, our findings can lead to some qualitative understanding of the CSM environment for some of the observed SNe.
+As a preliminary demonstration, we show a comparison between the observed spectrum of SN 1998S and our simulation results.
+We also apply our findings to two SNe IIn, SN 1997ab \citep{salamanca1998} and KISS-15s \citep{kokubo2019}.